netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-3/README.md

     </template>
     ```
 4. Delete `About.vue` and remove its listing in `router/index.js`.
-5. In the `src/router.js` file you will find the router setup for your project.
+5. In the `router/index.js` file you will find the router setup for your project.
 Let's add a path for our new view.
 Import `FeedView.vue` and add the route like this:
    ```
    {
        path: '/feed',
-       name: 'feed',
+       name: 'Feed',
        component: FeedView,
    },
    ```